-Headsets should not be allowed while doing any form of climbing.
+Headsets are not allowed while doing any form of climbing.
 Any activity in the climbing area that compromises the awareness of a participant is viewed as potentially hazardous.

 Boulderers must remove all climbing equipment and hard objects including harnesses and chalk bags to prevent personal injury, damage to pads, and explosions of chalk dust.